4 days from £2195pp plus international flights.

 This trek takes you into the remote Ngorongoro Highlands where you'll see stunning scenery, including one of the country's youngest and most active volcanoes, flamingo-filled crater lakes and Maasai tending their livestock and going about their daily lives.

 Each day will show you different aspects of this little-visited part of Tanzania.
-You'll pass through the Great Rift Valley enroute to the highlands to begin the trek at Empakai Crater.
+You'll pass through the Great Rift Valley en-route to the highlands to begin the trek at Empakai Crater.
 You'll be walking through forest, providing welcome shade, to the emerald green lake.
-The next day you'll enjoy fabulous views from the crater rim before descending into meadowland where you'll witness scenes of the Maasai pastoral lifestyle.
-On the third day the scenery become more arid as you follow a traditional trade route to the foot on Oldonyo Lengai, from where you'll be driven to the shores of Lake Natron.
+The next day you'll enjoy fabulous views from the crater rim before descending into meadow-land where you'll witness scenes of the Maasai pastoral lifestyle.
+On the third day the scenery becomes more arid as you follow a traditional trade route to the foot on Oldonyo Lengai, from where you'll be driven to the shores of Lake Natron, spending two nights here.

 This is off the beaten track, so you won't find any lodges on the route, which is part of its charm.
 Instead you'll be staying in private campsites, where you'll have a dome tent with a mattress, sleeping bag and fleece liner.
-The first and last campsites include a shower tent with hot water on request, while the middle site is a flycamp with a more limited water, but you'll have access to a basin with warm water for washing.
+The campsites are basic but comfortable and include a shower tent with hot water on request and a separate toilet tent.
 In all three camps you'll be attended by an experienced team who'll take care of all the chores, though you're welcome to help if you want!
 Your day will start with a nourishing breakfast and end with a scrummy dinner eaten by lamplight out in the African bush.

 This trek can be taken on its own, but might be best as part of a longer itinerary, combining well with a traditional safari or with time on the coast, giving an extra, and special, dimension to your holiday.

-International flights and taxes; visas; vaccinations; travel insurance; tips; accommodation in Arusha.
+International flights and taxes; visas; vaccinations; travel insurance; tips; Lengai climb; accommodation in Arusha.

 Departure dates: This is a tailor made holiday that can begin on the day of your choice.